 In today’s disruptive business environment, retaining top talent is more critical than ever.
 Yet many organizations still stumble over common pitfalls when addressing turnover.
 Let’s explore three prevalent mistakes companies make and how to avoid them.
+3 Costly Talent Retention Mistakes You Need to Avoid

 Mistake #1: Overemphasis on the Traditional Employee Lifecycle

 One of the most common mistakes is focusing excessively on the traditional talent lifecycle — the linear process of attracting, hiring, onboarding, training, and retaining employees.
-While having robust processes is vital, an over-reliance on the step-by-step mechanics can impede adaptability.
+While having robust processes is vital, an over-reliance on step-by-step mechanics can impede adaptability.
 Today’s workforce has evolving expectations, and adhering strictly to traditional methods fails to recognize the dynamic nature of modern work.

 Organizations must shift from rigid structures to more fluid strategies that accommodate varying employee needs and the fast-changing business landscape.
 That requires first determining the human experience you want talent to have working with your organization.
 It should align with your culture.
 [Of course, if your culture is broken, you need to fix that!]